hannguyen-1005/COP4530-Final-Project/README.md

       - route: stack<int> (trace the route taken by the packet)
     ----------------------------
     // Methods
+    - constructor(int id): Initialize the data packet with the specified ID
     - addNodeToPath(int id): Add a node to the route
     - removeNodefromPath(): Remove a node from the route
     - showRoute(): Display the route taken by the packet